- Sleeps: 18

 - Kitchen – large, bright and well-equipped with a table seating 8, larder/pantry on either side, gas cooker, 1 electric and 2 gas ovens, 2 fridges (one with a freezer and an ice-maker) and a dishwasher.

-- Games Room – with a stone vaulted ceiling, wood-burning fireplace, French billiards table (no pockets!), bar and a fascinating collection of bullfight posters, photographs and costumes.
+- Games Room – with a stone vaulted ceiling, wood-burning fireplace, French/American billiards table, bar and a fascinating collection of bullfight posters, photographs and costumes.
 (See ‘Things to see and do’).

 - 2 Staircases to the first floor – the principal staircase with an ancient glass-topped well at its base and a second staircase from the Games Room.